robert-wallis/pimoroni-explorer/docs/reference.md

 ## Reading the Switches

-Import the initilised Pin objects from the explorer library.
+Import the initialized Pin objects from the explorer library.

 ```python
 from explorer import button_a, button_b, button_c, button_x, button_y, button_z, button_user